Balkans Rail Adventure

 9

-Day 9-Visit Kotor en route to Bar, board the overnight sleeper train to Belgrade (Serbia)
+Day 9-Morning in Tivat, visit Kotor en route to Bar, board the overnight sleeper train to Belgrade (Serbia)

 10